vishwajithkv/Action-Recovery-Builder/README.md

 ```
 For example, your username is: Run-114514
 ```
-#### 1. Click'Fork' in the upper right corner of this repo
+#### 1. Click 'Fork' in the upper right corner of this repo
 ![](https://i.bmp.ovh/imgs/2021/10/6b6ed9f29e732372.png)
 #### 2. After waiting for the automatic redirection, you will see your own username
 ![](https://i.bmp.ovh/imgs/2021/10/66cfe324c0ebb69b.png)
-#### 3. Change the [username and email](https://github.com/CaptainThrowback/Action-Recovery-Builder/blob/main/.github/workflows/Recovery%20Build.yml#L106-L107) in the workflow to reflect your Github credentials
 ## Building the Recovery
-#### 4. Click'Actions-Recovery Build'
+#### 3. Click 'Actions-Recovery Build'
 ![](https://i.bmp.ovh/imgs/2021/10/23896d1b66292047.png)
-#### 5. Click'Run workflow' and fill in according to the above'parameter description'
+#### 4. Click 'Run workflow', choose the branch for the recovery that you want to build, and fill in according to the above 'Parameter Description'
 ![](https://i.bmp.ovh/imgs/2021/10/9cb7871267cf2f53.png)
-#### 6. After filling in, click'Run workflow' to start running
+#### 5. After filling in, click 'Run workflow' to start running

 -----